-I scooped this quick read last month after watching a few of this guy's this guy's YouTube videos.
+I scooped this quick read last month after watching a few of this guy's YouTube videos.
 It's a quick read, available at the VPL, plus there's loads of internet words (and gorgeous illustrated notes!) on the BASB methodology so I'm not doing a blow-by-blow in this post.
 Instead, I'm going to expose how my thinking on this topic has shifted since reading the book.

 I started the pathway a bit backwards: I was trying to organise my notes in Notion.
 I had a vague sense of unease around not using Notion or my paper notes very well, and I went down rabbit hole of Notion-Tube and Productivity-Tube – that's where I landed on Forte's stuff.